frittna/Crypto_Coin_Ticker/README.md

 - If WiFi is failing more than 2 minutes it reduces the reconnect interval and brightness level, after 10 minutes -> shutdown device

-- SDMenu Loader compatible, if SD-Updater (menu.bin) is installed in your SD-card hold buttonA while booting up to start MenuLoader to load your apps
+- SDMenu Loader compatible, if SD-Updater (menu.bin) is installed in your SD- Card hold buttonA while booting up to start MenuLoader to load your apps

 - It is prepared for the use of a Neopixel RGB-LED bar (i use the built-in one in the Battery-Bottom Module for M5Stack/Fire with rgb 10 LEDs)

-- Some settings like current timeframe, brightness level, active coinpair and the last wifi credentials will remain stored in internal memory after a reset.
+- The settings will remain stored in internal memory after a reset.

+- If no SD-Card is installed it will try to load these settings again.

+- If you want to clear all stored settings from internal memory hold ButtonB at start-up

 --->   !!!
 SEE CODE FOR FURTHER INSTRUCTIONS ABOUT THE SD-CARD DATA FOLDER AND CONFIG FILE !!!   <---